Rum: Asia

+In India, rum was not traditionally produced, as making jaggery from sugarcane does not leave molasses as a by-product.
+Commercial production began when Western-style cane sugar production processes made molasses available, allowing sugarcane plantations to yield high economic returns.
+Production expanded rapidly to meet both domestic and export markets, though protectionist policies excluded Great Britain, and continued after the end of the colonial era.
+Today, most spirits produced in India labeled as whisky, vodka, and gin are made with a neutral rum-derived base.
+Old Monk is the primary brand of dark rum consumed in contemporary India.

 Commercial rum production was introduced into Taiwan along with commercial sugar production during the Japanese colonial period.
-Rum production continued under the Republic of China however it was neglected by Taiwan Tobacco and Liquor Corporation which held the national liquor monopoly.
-The industry diversified after democratization and the de-monopolization of the Taiwanese alcoholic beverage industry.
+Rum production continued under the Republic of China, however, it was neglected by Taiwan Tobacco and Liquor Corporation which held the national liquor monopoly.
+The industry diversified after privatization and the de-monopolization of the Taiwanese alcoholic beverage industry.

 Categorization

 Dividing rum into meaningful groupings is complicated because no single standard exists for what constitutes rum.
-Instead, rum is defined by the varying rules and laws of the nations producing the spirit.
+Instead, rum is defined by the varying rules and laws of the different nations producing the spirit.
 The differences in definitions include issues such as spirit proof, minimum ageing, and even naming standards.

 Mexico requires rum be aged a minimum of eight months; the Dominican Republic, Panama and Venezuela require two years.
 Naming standards also vary.
 Argentina defines rums as white, gold, light, and extra light.
 Grenada and Barbados use the terms white, overproof, and matured, while the United States defines rum, rum liqueur, and flavored rum.
 In Australia, rum is divided into dark or red rum (underproof known as UP, overproof known as OP, and triple distilled) and white rum.

 Despite these differences in standards and nomenclature, the following divisions are provided to help show the wide variety of rums produced.

 Regional variations

 Within the Caribbean, each island or production area has a unique style.
 For the most part, these styles can be grouped by the language traditionally spoken.
-Due to the overwhelming influence of Puerto Rican rum, most rum consumed in the United States is produced in the "Spanish-speaking" style.
+The overwhelming influence of Puerto Rican rum accounts for the "Spanish-speaking" style of most rum consumed in the United States.